bvanpeski/SystemPreferences/macos_preferencepanes-Ventura.md

 Here is a complete list of System Settings Sections (as of macOS Ventura 13.0.1) and how to open them with a bash command.

 Ventura uses a new extension framework, but still supports some of the older prefpane calls.
 Who knows how long those will continue to work, but I've listed them here alongside their more modern counterparts to help identify calls that might work across both Ventura AND Monterey if you have a mixed fleet.
+Those items are noted by the `legacy` tag.

 You can find the macOS Monterey version of this list [here](https://github.com/bvanpeski/SystemPreferences/blob/main/macos_preferencepanes-Monterey.md).